DataDog/integrations-core/wmi_check/README.md

 ## Overview

-Get metrics from your Windows applications/servers with Windows Management Instrumentation (WMI) in real time to
+Get metrics from your Windows applications and servers with Windows Management Instrumentation (WMI) in real time to

 - Visualize their performance.
 - Correlate their activity with the rest of your applications.

-**Note:** It is recommended that the [PDH check][14] be used instead in all cases due to its significantly less overhead and thus better scalability.
+**Note:** It is recommended that the [PDH check][14] be used instead in all cases due to its significantly lower overhead and thus better scalability.

 ## Setup